rkyleg/scope/armadillo/doc/settings.md

     - width/height - specify default width or height the plugin window is opened to

 ### Editor Settings
 Default settings for the editors.
 These settings are overwritten by language specific settings (if set).
-See Favorite Languages below.
+See Programming Languages below.

         [editors]
             [[ace]]